Beyond problems with yourself and others, society can often be aligned against you.

 - You have the advantage of being incredibly mobile, which means you can plant yourself where you can thrive the most.

-- Your freedom is so unlimited that many people make transience a lifestyle on purpose, including many religious leaders.
+- Your freedom is so unlimited that many people deliberately make transience a lifestyle, including many religious leaders.

 Incarceration